The N$^3$LO Twist-2 Matching of TMD Quark Transversity: The transversely polarized quark TMD PDFs and FFs

 note that it is not assumed here that various traces are topologically connected.
 With this method we have also verified that terms proportional to the cubic color structure $d^2_{abc}$ vanish identically.
 The TMD quark transversity FFs~\cite{Metz:2016swz} can be obtained from crossing, and frame-dependence must be carefully taken into account~\cite{Collins:2011zzd,Luo:2019hmp,Luo:2019bmw}.
 For a final state detected hadron $N$ carrying momentum $P^\mu = (\bar n \cdot P) n^\mu/2 = P^+ n^\mu/2$ and transverse spin $\vec {s_T}$, we define

-where again we only consider contributions proportional to the detected hardron's transverse spin, i.e., the TMD transeversity FFs.
-Similar to Eq.(\ref{eq:amp-id1}), we can define the partonic TMD transversity FFs as
+where again we only consider contributions proportional to the detected hadron's transverse spin, i.e., the TMD transversity FFs.
+Similar to Eq.~(\ref{eq:amp-id1}), we can define the partonic TMD transversity FFs as

 where $ \delta{\rm \bold P}^{T,\sigma \rho}_{\mu\,i \leftarrow q}$ is the square of the time-like splitting amplitude, which can be obtained from the space-like ones in Eq.~(\ref{eq:sp-id}) by analytical continuation.
 The dual spin projectors $\bar \Gamma$ in Eq.~(\ref{eq:amp-id2}) are formally identical to those of the space-like ones.